TechonomicsInc/equinox/README.md

 ## Adapters

 Equinox is built on, and deals with, adapters.
-Adapters are little functions that can intercept the message parsing proccess.
+Adapters are little functions that can intercept the message parsing proccess and many other things.
 This allows you to completely take over the parser stages or use the shipped stuff as a "drop-in core replacement".
 It's all up to you.

+The goal is to combine ease of use with insane flexibility when required.<br>
+All of that while running at the highest possible performance.

-Example to ignore messages from other bots:
+Example to ignore messages from other bots with a parser-adapter:
 ```go
 router.RegisterAdapter(equinox.MESSAGE_PRE_ANALYZE, func(msg *discordgo.Message) equinox.AdapterEvent {
     if msg.Author.Bot {